crazyfactory/tinka/README.md

 ## Build and deploy

-This package get's autodeployed by TravisCI, but you can test the process locally or deploy manually if the need arises (and your access to the npm registry is sufficient).
+This package is automatically build and deployed using TravisCI and semantic-release.
+You can however test the process locally:

-- `npm run build` create a minified ES5 bundle in the `/dist`-folder.
+- `npm run build` creates a minified ES5 bundle in the `/dist`-folder.
-- `npm run pack` will create a tarball with your final package.
+- `npm run pack` to create the final package.

+Note: You'll have to edit package.json to include a version number of your choice.
+Don't check this in though as the version number is determined by semantic-release.

 # Classes